MIOOR/6.5840/note/MapReduce.md

 [^7]: Armando Fox, Steven D. Gribble, Yatin Chawathe, Eric A. Brewer, and Paul Gauthier.
 Cluster-based scalable network services.
 In Proceedings of the 16th ACM Symposium on Operating System Principles, pages 78–91, Saint-Malo, France, 1997.
 [^9]:  S. Gorlatch.
 Systematic efficient parallelization of scan and other list homomorphisms.
 In L. Bouge, P. Fraigniaud, A. Mignotte, and Y. Robert, editors, Euro-Par’96.
 Parallel Processing, Lecture Notes in Computer Science 1124, pages 401–408.
 Springer-Verlag, 1996.
 [^11]: William Gropp, Ewing Lusk, and Anthony Skjellum.
 Using MPI: Portable Parallel Programming with the Message-Passing Interface.
 MIT Press, Cambridge, MA,1999.
-[^12]:L. Huston, R. Sukthankar, R. Wickremesinghe, M. Satyanarayanan, G. R. Ganger, E. Riedel, and A. Ailamaki.
+[^12]: L. Huston, R. Sukthankar, R. Wickremesinghe, M. Satyanarayanan, G. R. Ganger, E. Riedel, and A. Ailamaki.
 Diamond: A storage architecture for early discard in interactive search.
 In Proceedings of the 2004 USENIX File and Storage Technologies FAST Conference, April 2004.
 [^13]: Richard E. Ladner and Michael J. Fischer.
 Parallel prefix computation.
 Journal of the ACM, 27(4):831–838, 1980.
 [^14]: Michael O. Rabin.
 Efficient dispersal of information for security, load balancing and fault tolerance.
 Journal of the ACM, 36(2):335–348, 1989.
 [^15]:  Erik Riedel, Christos Faloutsos, Garth A. Gibson, and David Nagle.
 Active disks for large-scale data processing.
 IEEE Computer, pages 68–74, June 2001.